froloffw7/mijia360-JTSXJ01CM-hack/README.md

 ## Recommended firmware

-The firmware I'm currently using is version **3.3.10_2017121915** that I upgraded OTA via Mi Home years ago, and I haven't upgraded to anything beyond that, so I can only recommend firmwares less than or equal to that.
-You might be able to downgrade your firmware (if you have a Windows machine) by going to a particular Russian site and getting an older firmware and the flashing tool, but I haven't tested that yet.
+The firmware I'm currently using has version **3.3.2_2016123014**,  JMacalinao uses **3.3.10_2017121915** which he has got with OTA upgrade via Mi Home years ago.
+I can only recommend firmwares less than or equal to that.
+You might be able to downgrade your firmware (if you have a Windows machine) by  getting an older firmware and the flashing tool.This haven't been tested.

 ## Installation

 0. Set up the camera with the Mi Home app.
 Make sure the WiFi credentials are correct.
-(Thanks to @Peter71131, [#3](https://github.com/JMacalinao/mijia360-1g-hack/issues/3#issuecomment-734204079))
+(Thanks to @Peter71131, [#3](https://github.com/JMacalinao/mijia360-1g-hack/issues/3#issuecomment-734204079)).
 1. Copy all files to your SD card.
 2. Edit config.ini.
 3. Insert SD card to the camera.